 Diagnosis, risk assessment and treatment of congenital melanocytic nevi (CMN), as well as melanoma, require specific strategies for pediatric patients.

-When considering whether a child needs an MRI, she recommended it for infants with 2 or more nevi, a large axial nevus, the presence of satellites, or older patients who exhibit neurologic changes.
+When considering whether a child needs an MRI, she recommended that it be done to infants who had 2+ nevi, a large axial nevus, the presence of satellites, or in older patients who are exhibiting neurologic change.
 She also noted that having imaging from infancy to serve as a baseline can make it easier to discern changes.

-For cutaneous presentations, a thorough clinical examination with photo documentation should occur with a review within 4 weeks.
+For cutaneous presentations, a thorough clinical examination with photo documentation should occur with a review with 4 weeks.
 If the new mark is resolved or unchanged, the area should be monitored continually to ensure stability.
 If the mark progresses or has an abnormal presentation, an excision biopsy should occur, along with histopathology and hotspot genotyping.

 Hawryluk reported no relevant or financial disclosure.

 1.Hawryluk E. The pigmented lesion clinic: pediatric cases.
 Oral presentation at: MauiDerm for Dermatologists Live Dermatology CME Conference and Virtual Dermatology CME Conference held concurrently; January 25-29, 2021; Maui, Hawaii; virtual.